Dryqu/chemlab-benchmark-green-agent/README.md

 * Scores them using a rubric-based evaluator
 * Returns deterministic, reproducible results

+## Competition Abstract

+ChemLab-Expert is a Green Agent benchmark designed for AgentX / AgentBeats Phase 1 to evaluate research agents in analytical chemistry.
+Atrazine, a widely studied pesticide, is used as the core analyte because it provides realistic, technically rich tasks: literature extraction, HPLC/LC-MS method comparison, troubleshooting, and structured scientific reporting.
+Each task requires domain-relevant reasoning grounded in chromatography and environmental analysis.

+The benchmark follows an artifact-submission pattern.
+A Purple Agent produces a Markdown research report, and the Green Agent scores the report using a rubric-based evaluator that combines factual correctness, task completion, coverage, clarity, and format compliance.
+All tasks and reference answers are deterministic, ensuring reproducible evaluation.

+ChemLab-Expert offers a scientifically rigorous domain where correctness is grounded in real method-development practices, providing a meaningful testbed for evaluating the reasoning abilities of research agents.

 ## Task Types

 The benchmark contains tasks in five categories: